alex-nexus/alkchen.com/models/_posts/2022-08-07-engineering-manager-functions.md

 author: alex
 poster: alex
 categories: [ leadership ]
-tags: [ management, mine]
+tags: [ featured, management, mine]
 image: /assets/images/6.jpg
-featured: true
 ---

 There are 4 roles that an engineering manager needs to play and play well.